-It’s Halloween season — that festive time of year when it’s OK to collect pounds of unhealthy goodies and spend days — if not weeks — consuming them.
-Whether you’re trick or treating with kids or attending a costume party, odds are good that you’re going to indulge in a treat or two.
+It’s Halloween again — that festive time of year when it’s OK to collect pounds of treats and spend days (if not weeks) consuming them.
+Whether you’re trick or treating with kids or attending a costume party, odds are good that you’re going to indulge a bit.
 But just how much are Americans eating and spending on Halloween each year?
 (And how much exercise will it take to burn off your favorite treats?)
-We’ve rounded up a few stats about this beloved, candy-crazed celebration.
+We’ve rounded up a scary few health stats about this beloved, candy-crazed celebration.
 Warning: You’re sure to be spooked!

 $7.4 billion.
 Dollars Americans spent on Halloween candy, costumes and decorations in 2014.

 90 million.
 Pounds of chocolate Americans buy during the week of Halloween.

 41 million.
 Potential trick or treaters between the ages of 5 and 14 in the United States.

 35 million.
 Pounds of candy corn made for Halloween.